-The DOF has raised a total of USD16.26 billion in budgetary support financing from the ADB, World Bank, AIIB, AFD, JICA, KEXIM-EDCF and foreign currency denominated global bonds, of which USD15.60 billion has been disbursed to the government.
-In addition, grant and loan financing amounting to a total of USD2.14 billion have been contracted in support of various projects to be implemented by agencies involved in COVID-19 response.
-Figures are rebased to reflect 2020 average exchange rates.
+The DOF has raised a total of USD22.55 billion in budgetary support financing from the ADB, World Bank, AIIB, AFD, JICA, KEXIM-EDCF and foreign currency denominated global bonds.
+In addition, grant and loan financing amounting to a total of USD3.25 billion have been contracted in support of various projects to be implemented by agencies involved in COVID-19 response.

 in USD million

 |WB Third Disaster Risk Management Development Policy Loan (DLP)|

 |ADB COVID-19 Active Response and Expenditure Support (CARES) Program|

 |ADB Social Protection Support Project - Second Additional Financing|

 |ADB Support to Capital Market Generated Infrastructure Financing, Subprogram 1|

 |AIIB CARES Program|